Mpox 2023: What Are the Symptoms and Treatments?

-For decades, the rare monkeypox virus was confined mostly to Central and West Africa.
+For decades, the rare mpox, formerly known as monkeypox, virus was confined mostly to Central and West Africa.
 But in keeping with these unusual times in the medical world, the disease has spread at a rather unusual pace and in unusual places this year.

 For the first half of 2022, there were about 3,500 confirmed cases worldwide and one death, in Nigeria, according to the World Health Organization.
 That’s a significant uptick from previous years.

-Clusters of monkeypox cases were identified in Europe in April 2022 and the first confirmed case in the United States was reported in Massachusetts on May 18, 2022.
+Clusters of mpox cases were identified in Europe in April 2022 and the first confirmed case in the United States was reported in Massachusetts on May 18, 2022.
 The Centers for Disease Control has been tracking state cases.
-The first case of monkeypox was confirmed in Louisiana on July 7, 2022.
+The first case of mpox was confirmed in Louisiana on July 7, 2022.

 The CDC is urging healthcare providers in the United States to be alert for patients who show symptoms of the virus, which include a rash that can look like pimples or blisters and may be painful.

-The United States last experienced a monkeypox outbreak in 2003 when 71 people in the Midwest became infected.
+The United States last experienced a mpox outbreak in 2003 when 71 people in the Midwest became infected.
 There were no deaths in that outbreak.

 It was discovered in 1958 when two outbreaks of a pox-like disease occurred in groups of lab monkeys being used for research.
 The first known human case occurred in 1970 in the Democratic Republic of Congo.